 Step 1: Mindset shift.

 I talk about mindset all the time.
-That was one revealing truth that came out as a result of my writing “The Numbers game.”
+That was one revealing truth that came out in the process of writing my books and reflecting on my experience.
 I realized it had taken me that long because I focused on the how-tos, rather than on the mindset shift.

 Also, because we’re bombarded by the “charge-so-much-by-the-hour” messages from everywhere it’s hard to be courageous and set up your boundaries.